Project 1: What’s in a Name?

 Deliverables are “the quantifiable goods or services that must be provided upon the completion of a project”.
 In this class the deliverable for each project is a GitHub published report created using Quarto files.
 This final section will be the same for each project.

-Use this template to submit your Client Report.
-The template has two sections:
+Use this P1_template to submit your Client Report.

-Your report should be written in quarto markdown files and pushed to GitHub.
-Submit a URL of the rendered project in Canvas.
-(Do not submit the URL to the GitHub .qmd file)
+Your report should be written in quarto markdown files and rendered to an HTML File.
+Upload the HTML file in Canvas.
+(Do not submit the .qmd file)

 Feedback: